quaspar33/f1-pitstop-advisor-v2/README.md

 ## Academic Context

-This project is part of a Bachelor's Thesis titled:
+This project is part of a Engineering Thesis titled:
 **"Application of Machine Learning Models in Modeling Optimal Pit-Stop Strategies in Formula 1"** conducted at **Polish-Japanese Academy of Information Technology** (2025/2026).

 ---